Opportunities for Audiologists and Speech-Language Pathologists

 ASHA's Multicultural Issues Board reminds us of the ABC's of Empowerment through volunteering in ASHA.

-An online mentoring resource, The ASHA Gathering Place, engages mentees and mentors in discussions on a wide range of issues ranging from what to expect on your first day in the clinic to state-of-the-art practices presented by recognized experts in the field.
+ASHA's online mentoring programs engage mentees and mentors in discussions on a wide range of issues ranging from what to expect on your first day in the clinic to state-of-the-art practices presented by recognized experts in the field.

 ASHA member's work together to ensure that appropriate assessment, intervention and information is distributed.
 Multicultural constituency groups connect to share current news and research.

-The Special Interest Group on Communication Disorders and Sciences in Culturally and Linguistically Diverse (CLD) Populations (Division 14) was established to study, apply and advance knowledge of normal communication, communication disorders, and service delivery issues that affect African-Americans, Asian-Americans, Hispanic-Americans, American Indians, and other culturally and linguistically diverse populations.
+Special Interest Group (SIG) 14, Cultural and Linguistic Diversity, was established to study, apply and advance knowledge of normal communication, communication disorders, and service delivery issues that affect African-Americans, Asian-Americans, Hispanic-Americans, American Indians, and other culturally and linguistically diverse populations.

 The list of International Audiology and Speech-Language Pathology Associations provides contact information for international associations.